ualib/agda-algebras/doc/TYPES2021/referee/report-summary.md

 2. We pull some interesting bits from Abel's code; we should add some discussion (e.g. in §7) of differences/similarities between our implementation and Abel's

-3. In the introduction (e.g. 3rd ¶) and §2.1, we claim to take great care with foundational aspects.
-Further explanation of the following would make clearer the relevance of our work:
+3.  ~~In the introduction (e.g. 3rd ¶) and §2.1, we claim to take great care with foundational aspects.
+Further explanation of the following would make clearer the relevance of our work:~~

-    a.
-How does this attention to foundational details affect our coding choices?
+    a.  ~~How does this attention to foundational details affect our coding choices?~~

-    b.
-What's the difference from the foundational view-point between our code and work cited in sect.7?
+    b.  ~~Whats the difference from the foundational view point between our code and work cited in Sec 7?~~

     c.  ~~At start of §2.2, our claims about setoids seem a bit bold (or "gnomic").
 We don't cite work on~~ ~~the so-called "setoid hell", and we miss the point of the bad reputation of setoids.~~ ~~Referee asserts: setoids do not make implementation tedious, but, in a sense, unnatural~~